-$$Z_B = \frac{\pi}{30} (110 - \alpha_2) \tan \alpha_2$$ (5)
+$$Z_B = \frac{\pi}{30} (110 - \alpha_2) \tan \alpha_2 \tag{5}$$

 The enthalpy-entropy, h-s diagram in Figure 2 represents thermodynamic processes in a radial turbine rotor.
-Figure 2 shows how energy is transferred or lost during the turbine's operation.
+The Figure shows how energy is transferred or lost during the turbine's operation.
 Changes in temperature and entropy of the working fluid are illustrated as it passes through the different stages of the turbine.
 At the initial stage, the fluid flows into the turbine.
-Changes occur as the fluid moves through the turbine, as illustrated by state points 1, 2, 3, and 4.
-These points represent crucial moments in the flow development throughout the turbine volute (1 - 2), stator (2 - 3) and rotor (3 - 4).
-In the ideal case where entropy remains constant, it is called an isentropic process, such as 1 - 3 and 3 - 4 on the h-s diagram, indicating an isentropic fluid expansion through the turbine as a subscript of is.
-However, in the actual process, losses occur due to friction, turbulence, and other heat losses, increasing entropy, as illustrated by the curved lines from 1 to 3 and 3 to 4 [7], [23].
+Changes occur as the fluid moves through the turbine, as state points 1, 2, 3, and 4 illustrate.
+These points represent crucial moments in the flow development throughout the turbine volute (1-2), stator (2-3) and rotor (3-4).
+In the ideal case where entropy remains constant, it is called isentropic processes, such as 1-3 and 3-4 on the h-s diagram, indicating an isentropic fluid expansion through the turbine as a subscript of is.
+However, in the actual process, there are losses due to friction, turbulence, and other heat losses and thus entropy increases illustrated by the curved lines from 1 to 3 and 3 to 4 [7], [23].
 The h-s diagram is useful for determining the rotor design, cooling systems, and working conditions of the radial turbines.
 Through entropy changes and temperature drops, optimisation and modifications can be made to reduce losses and maximise efficiency.